isaachecker/SummerCampGame/README.md

 # SummerCampGame
-This is a game based around creating a summer camp
+This is a game based around creating a summer camp.
+More information will be provided at a later time.